redouterjs/redouter/API.md

   * `NotFoundError`

   Calling code must handle the errors manually, probably by generating the appropriate `res` response.

+  NOTE: Due to changes in react-router 2.x, and also to provide more customizability of the generated Router component, the second argument is now an object. `history` must have been decorated by `useRouterHistory` (just use `createHistory` above to keep things simple), and `createElement` is an optional argument that goes into the `<Router>` or `<RouterContext>` `createElement`prop.

+  WARN: Since we are not passing an options object as described in the `useRouterHistory` API for 2.x, this may not work properly (for now).

 * `createStore({ reducer, initialState }, ...middlewares)`